ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * Explicitly mentioned that topic-data resources are hosted at the Broker.

 * More consistent use of the terms "nonce" and "challenge".

+* Moved up the statement of compliance with REQ7.

+* Clarified that group names are consistent with the semantics of URI path segments.

 * Added references to IANA registries.